Enugu–Port Harcourt Expressway

 The Enugu-Port Harcourt Expressway was constructed in the late seventies during the Nigerian military regime.
 The route connect the country's five states in the country's South-East Geopolitical Zone.
-The highway runs for 41.4 kilometres, beginning at the Aba Rail Crossing Bridge in Aba township in Abia state and ending at the Eleme Junction Flyover in Port Harcourt, Rivers state.
+The highway runs for 230 kilometers not 41.4 kmbeginning Enugu in Enugu State not at the Aba Rail Crossing Bridge in Aba township in Abia state and ending at the Eleme Junction Flyover in Port Harcourt, Rivers state.